parcel-bundler/website/README.md

-# 🌎 Parcel 2 website
+# 🌎 Parcel 2 website - an amazing website for users ease of use and also make sure to check out the website.

 This is the website for Parcel v2.
 These docs are a **work in progress**.
 Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍